 Oh, well.
 I got my chocolate-dipped things and walked away.

 At first, I thought it would be tacky for me to blog about all the celebrities who were there.
 But I'm going to do it anyway.
-That way, when they all eventually Google themselves and land on this blog, they will all deeply regret not blowing me in the bouncy castle.
+That way, when they all eventually Google themselves and land on this blog, they will all deeply regret not making out with me in the bouncy castle.
 Your loss, bitches!

 Of course, the Juno contingent was there (Jason Reitman, Ellen Page, Allison Janney, Olivia Thirlby), as were famous directors (Eli Roth, Edgar Wright), Hollywood power couples whose beach photos show up in People and give me a cheap thrill (Justin Long and Drew Barrymore), hot films actors (Joseph Gordon-Levitt, Brandon Routh), TV stars (Michael C. Hall, Zachary Levi), musicians (Lily Allen, Courtney Love), and, of course, Hugh Hefner (in his signature robe) and his girlfriends.
 It was a bit overstimulating, and I kind of wished all of these people were in cages, so that I could gawk at them at my leisure.
 But, no, they were let loose to mix in with the common people, taking me aback whenever I would bump into any one of them, spilling a little bit of my Diet Cherry Pepsi on myself.